clstoulouse/motu/README.md

 <configService ... refreshCacheAutomaticallyEnabled="false"
 ...
 ```
-In this case, when you want to refresh metadata cache of these datasets, you can a dedicated [action](#ClientAPI_RefreshCache).
+In this case, when you want to refresh metadata cache of these datasets, you can use this dedicated [action](#ClientAPI_RefreshCache).

 ## <a name="ExploitDebug">Debug view</a>